samvera/hyrax/README.md

 * Virus detection for uploaded files
 * Citation formatting suggestions

-See the [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide) to learn which features listed above are turned on by default and which require configuration.
+See the [Hyrax Management Guide](https://github.com/projecthydra/hyrax/wiki/Hyrax-Management-Guide) to learn which features listed above are turned on by default and which require configuration.

-For non-technical documentation about Sufia, see its [documentation site](http://sufia.io/).
+For non-technical documentation about Hyrax, see its [documentation site](http://hyrax.io/).

 # Help